-The treatment for trigger finger depends on the severity of your symptoms and how long you have had them.
+The treatment for trigger finger depends on the severity of your symptoms and how long you've had them.

-Some cases of trigger finger get better without treatment, so your GP may recommend that you avoid activities that cause the pain to see whether this helps relieve your symptoms.
+Sometimes, trigger finger gets better without treatment, so your GP may recommend avoiding activities that cause the pain to see if this helps relieve your symptoms.

 Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may also be helpful in relieving any pain.

-While using a splint can be helpful for some people, it is generally less effective than the other treatments described below, particularly in the long-term.
+Using a splint can be helpful for some people, but it's generally less effective than the treatments described below, particularly in the long-term.

 Corticosteroids are medicines that can be used to reduce swelling.
-In cases of trigger finger, liquid corticosteroids are injected into the tendon sheath (the tunnel that the tendon slides through), at the base of your affected finger or thumb.
+In cases of trigger finger, liquid corticosteroids are injected into the tendon sheath (the membrane that the tendon slides through), at the base of the affected finger or thumb.

-Corticosteroids are thought to work because they reduce swelling of the tendon, allowing the tendon to move freely again.
+Corticosteroids are thought to work by reducing swelling of the tendon, allowing the tendon to move freely again.
 This can sometimes happen within a few days of having the injection, but it usually takes a few weeks.

-Corticosteroid injections are estimated to be an effective treatment for 50–80% of people with trigger finger.
-However, they are generally less effective in people with certain underlying health conditions, such as diabetes and rheumatoid arthritis.
+It's estimated that corticosteroid injections are an effective treatment for 50–80% of people with trigger finger.
+However, they're generally less effective in people with certain underlying health conditions, such as diabetes and rheumatoid arthritis.

-A corticosteroid injection can permanently improve trigger finger, but the problem recurs after treatment in some cases.
-You can have a second injection if the effect wears off, but this is generally less effective than the first injection.
+A corticosteroid injection can permanently improve trigger finger but, in some cases, the problem can return after treatment.
+You can have a second injection if the effect wears off, but it's often less effective than the first injection.

-The risks of corticosteroid injections for trigger finger are small, but it very occasionally causes some thinning or colour change in the skin at the site of injection.
-There is also an extremely small risk of infection.
+The risks of corticosteroid injections for trigger finger are small.
+Very occasionally, it causes some thinning or colour change in the skin at the site of injection.
+There's also a very small risk of infection.

-If the above treatments do not work or are unsuitable, surgery may be recommended.
-This involves cutting through the affected section of the tendon sheath that attaches the tendon to the bone in your finger, so that your tendon can move freely again.
+Surgery may be recommended if the above treatments don't work or are unsuitable.
+The surgeon will cut through the affected section of the tendon sheath so that your tendon can move freely again.

-Whether surgery is recommended will depend on how much pain you are in, whether it is associated with other medical problems, such as rheumatoid arthritis, and how much it is affecting your life.
+Whether surgery is recommended will depend on considerations such as the amount of pain you're in, whether it's associated with other medical problems, such as rheumatoid arthritis, and how much it's affecting your life.

 In most cases, trigger finger is a nuisance rather than a serious condition.
-However, if it is not treated, the affected finger or thumb may become permanently stuck in a bent position or, less commonly, in a straightened position.
-This can make it difficult to carry out everyday tasks.
+However, if it isn't treated, the affected finger or thumb may become permanently stuck in a bent position or, less commonly, in a straightened position.
+This can make carrying out everyday tasks difficult.

-Surgery is very effective and it is rare for the problem to recur in the treated finger or thumb, although you will need to take some time off work and there is a risk of complications (see below).
+Surgery for trigger finger is effective and it's rare for the problem to return in the treated finger or thumb.
+However, you may need to take some time off work and there's a risk of complications (see below).

-The operation takes around 20 minutes, and you will not need to stay in hospital overnight.
-The procedure is usually performed under local anaesthetic, so you will be awake but unable to feel any pain in your hand.
+The operation takes around 20 minutes, and you won't need to stay in hospital overnight.
+The procedure is usually carried out under local anaesthetic, so you'll be awake but unable to feel any pain in your hand.

 - open trigger finger release surgery